 One of the true Bantam breeds in the world is the Dutch Bantam.
 Because of its distinguished look, egg-laying capability, and small size, it's a favorite breed for show breeders, hobbyists, and backyard keepers worldwide.

 Let's discuss the main characteristics, history, and personality.

 The Dutch Bantam is one of the true Bantam breeds in the world.
-This means it’s a naturally small chicken, with no related bigger poultry breeds which it originated from.
-Dutch Bantams are tiny birds, with the males weighing less than 20 ounces and females weighing less than 18 ounces.
+This means it's a naturally small chicken with no related bigger poultry breeds which it originated from.
+Dutch Bantams are tiny birds, with the males weighing less than 20 ounces and the females weighing less than 18 ounces.